tomtominator/Toms-Lathe-and-Saw/Pens.md

 <img src="BocateCubanPen.JPG" height="950" width="600">

 Turned out of bocate wood which has a increditable grain pattern.
-Taking my knowledge from the

-[redheart gatsby pen](#redheart-gatsby-pen), I put a little more style into this pen while still letting the grain be the main focus.
+Taking my knowledge from the Redheart Gatsby Pen, I put a little more style into this pen while still letting the grain be the main focus.
 This pen is larger and heavier than the redheart but still has a nice balance in the hand.

 _________